Chronic Kidney Disease (CKD) Treatment | Stages, Diagnosis & Cost

 Chronic kidney disease differential diagnosis

-Differential diagnosis refers to the process of distinguishing chronic kidney disease (CKD) from other conditions that may appear similar, especially acute kidney injury (AKI) and other potentially reversible causes of reduced kidney function.
-This step is essential because treatment and outcomes can vary widely depending on the actual cause of the kidney problem.
+Differential diagnosis means telling CKD apart from other conditions that can look similar, especially acute kidney injury (AKI) and other reversible causes of reduced kidney function.
+This step is important because the treatment and outcome depend on the exact cause of the kidney problem.

 Considerations of a kidney transplant nephrologist before opting for a transplant in chronic kidney disease patients